boraseo560/Interactive-Data-Vis-Sp2021/tutorial5_geographic/NOTES.md

    fruitName(); // Will show "Peach" (can be reassigned)
    ```

-   +const: Introduced in ES6, block({})-scoped, cannot be reassigned, cannot be redeclared
+   - const: Introduced in ES6, block({})-scoped, cannot be reassigned, cannot be redeclared

 3. What is Hoisting?: +https://developer.mozilla.org/en-US/docs/Glossary/Hoisting +https://gmlwjd9405.github.io/2019/04/22/javascript-hoisting.html (Korean)